This page will give you information on signs and symptoms of solvent abuse and the risks to health, including loss of life.

 The risk of death from solvent abuse

-Anyone experimenting with volatile substances is at risk of sudden death.
+Anyone experimenting with gases and solvents is at risk of sudden death.
 Death may occur at the first attempt or following many attempts – it can happen at any time.

 The causes of death include: